MicrosoftDocs/dynamics-365-project-operations/articles/actuals/journal-line-improvements.md

 ---
 title: Journal line improvements
-description: This article provides information about journal lines improvement feature in Project Operations.
+description: This article provides information about journal lines improvement feature in Dynamics 365 Project Operations.
+It implements new business rules and validations to ensure accurate journal entries, while adjusting field visibility on the quick journal line creation form based on the transaction class and type.
 author: mukumarm
 ms.author: mukumarm
 ms.date: 09/19/2024